 Feng shui primarily belongs to the category of art and philosophy (Chinese Metaphysics) and then a bit of science.

 (I’m working on the science bit and developing evidence-based feng shui).
 It can be said that feng shui is NOT science since there isn’t enough evidence for it to be called science in generally accepted science.

 “If a geomancer can recognise ch’i, that is all there is to feng shui.”
 Sarah Rossbach

 Feng shui is home and reimagining it.

 Feng shui is any physical intervention that works.

-(For example, if your fridge door opens the right way ie towards the kitchen or work areas so you don’t have to go around the door to get into the fridge – then that’s good feng shui.
-Or if, you have a flexible lighting in your workplace, that’s good feng shui.
-Or if your computer screen is positioned ergonomically so you, don’t look down at it and perform better – that’s good feng shui.)
+(For example, if your fridge door opens the right way ie towards the kitchen or work areas, so you don’t have to go around the door to get into the fridge – then that’s good feng shui.
+Or if you have flexible lighting in your workplace, that’s good feng shui.
+Or if your computer screen is positioned ergonomically so you don’t look down at it and perform better – that’s good feng shui.)

 Feng shui is considered a process, not a one-off event.
 Sometimes, one off intervention can fix a specific problem though eg dirty electricity with dirty electricity filters.